PaperFoxPaperFox

 Paid Plan Required

-MCP support in ChatGPT requires Plus or Pro plans with Developer Mode enabled.
+MCP support in ChatGPT requires Business, Enterprise, or Edu plans with Developer Mode enabled.
 This only works on chatgpt.com, not the mobile or desktop apps.

 ChatGPT supports MCP through Developer Mode: